 While this upcoming school year may still look different than the pre-COVID years, most students are resuming in-person classes and activities.
 And just like every year, the risk of getting sick will increase with all the commingling, and we’re not just talking about COVID.
 Many kids of all ages come down with strep throat, influenza, the common cold, stomach bugs, and plenty more.
-It’s always a great idea to take a few steps to stay as healthy as possible, so you and your family can enjoy your activities as usual.
+It’s always a great idea to view here as it can help you to maintain healthy as possible (click to read more about this content), so you and your family can enjoy your activities as usual.

 If you are a parent of a kid going back to school this year, here are a few tips to help them avoid getting sick:

 It’s never too early to teach your kids about hygiene, especially washing hands.
 Make sure they wash long enough—the length of time to sing the entire Happy Birthday song, or recite the alphabet—and get in between their fingers and under their nails.
 Also teach them to use tissues, or to sneeze/cough into the crook of their arms.

 - Make masking fun

 For many school districts, students will be required to wear a face mask in the building, so it’s always smart to help your child make a positive association with these masks.
 Make sure the mask fits them comfortably, stays on easily, and doesn’t rub their ears too much.
 Choose fun colors and patterns, or get masks to match their outfits.

 To keep their immune system strong and improve their ability to focus and be active, feeding your kids healthy food is key.
 Make sure that you are testing the quality of foods with Mycotoxin Test Kits.
 Emphasize fresh fruits and veggies, whole grains, clean proteins, and reduce sugar and processed foods.
 Send your child with a water bottle every day too, to encourage hydration.